HIV: Why young African women are most at risk

 HIV related deaths globally have decreased by 45%

-Source: USAIDS
+Source: UNAIDS

 Discrimination against people because of their status is illegal in Lagos, but Oyedemi told CNN it still happens regularly.
 Schools and organizations routinely refuse to employ or admit people with HIV.